Wing276/Cross-Sell-Prediction/README.md

 	- The file contains all the classifiers that I have tried, adaboost performs the best
 	- If, by any chance, you can not view my notebook on github (*Sorry, something went wrong.
 Reload?* pops up), one way is to place the github.com url of the notebook into https://nbviewer.jupyter.org/

+5. samplesubmission.csv:
+	- This is a sample file to show the output format.
+Wrong format will lead to unknown result.

 ## 3. Goal

 - The classification goal is to predict if the client will buy the transportation insurance (i.e. identify the value of feature 'Response', 1 for yes and 0 otherwise).